As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - 7.5 ounces whole fresh cranberries

-- 2 Tablespoons yellow onion chopped small
+- 2 Tablespoons chopped yellow onion chopped small

 - 1 Tablespoon pickled jalapeño slices